CrowdStrike/cloud-scripts-hide-host/aws/README.md

 |StackSetExecRole|cs-hide-host-stackset-exec-role|

 ## How to Deploy
-==Before you deploy please ensure the samconfig.toml parameters are set.==  A Makefile is included to simplify the deployment process.
+Before you deploy please ensure the samconfig.toml parameters are set.
+A Makefile is included to simplify the deployment process.
 ### To deploy the solution:
 - Download this repository
 - In your terminal change to the newly downloaded directory